Millions of people in the UK live and work in areas at risk from flooding.

 It’s important that you know the risk of flooding in your area, prepare where necessary & act safely if flooding occurs.

-Already in 2019 West Yorkshire Fire and Rescue Service have worked in response to flooding in the Calder Valley and Wharfe Valley areas, as well as supporting South Yorkshire Fire & Rescue with the response to widespread flooding in November.
+In both 2019 and 2020, West Yorkshire Fire and Rescue Service worked in response to flooding in the Calder Valley and Wharfe Valley areas, as well as supporting South Yorkshire Fire & Rescue with the response to widespread flooding in November.

 Our advice is to keep up to date with flood warnings, via the The Environment Agency (Yorkshire and North East), Met Office weather updates, local authority websites & the Eye on Calderdale website.